donishadsmith/neurocaps/tests/data/README.md

 - Retaining only the mask, truncated preprocessed BOLD file, and truncated confounds file in the fmriprep folder.
 - Slightly changing the naming style of the mask, preprocessed BOLD file, and confounds file in the fmriprep folder to conform with the naming conventions of modern fmriprep outputs.
+- Changing confound names to their modern counterpart (fMRIPrep version >= 1.2.0).

-- Testing with custom parcellations was done using the HCPex parcellation[^2] [^3], an extension of the HCP (Human Connectome Project) parcellation, which adds 66 subcortical areas.
+Testing with custom parcellations was done using the HCPex parcellation[^2] [^3], an extension of the HCP (Human Connectome Project) parcellation, which adds 66 subcortical areas.
 This original atlas can be downloaded from https://github.com/wayalan/HCPex.